 Start with a free introductory reading about Biosphere 2 in Phoenix available here.

 Optionally, in the end, I’ve grouped students and assigned one practice per group.
 From there, the students were in charge of unpacking substandard and rewording them in “middle school friendly” language.

 Here’s an example of a poster made by one of those groups:

-To walk them through the phases of the project, students are given a booklet where they brainstorm, sketch, and report on their efforts during each day of the project.
+To walk students through the phases of the design process, your download will include a 19 page student booklet in which students brainstorm, sketch, and report on their efforts during each day of the project.
 The booklet also has a checklist where students can keep track of their requirements.

-In the end students create a poster with a summary of their project including a title and a description of the problem they are solving.
+After completing their prototype, students will design poster with a summary of their project including a title and a description of the problem their invention solves.